QuillORM/.github/concept/TableStructure.md

 However, this will only add a property with a type of `Int` to the model and will not load the referenced model.

 ### 4.6.1. oneToOne and oneToMany
-To create a real reference, you should use the `belongsToOne` or `belongToMany` functions to create the reference.
+To create a real reference, you should use the `belongsToOne` or `manyToOne` functions to create the reference.
 In the model, this will create a property with the type of the referenced model and in addition to that property, a function with the same name, that can be used to add, remove and filter the referenced model.